vdegandesa/SetLife/README.md

 	Setlife/public

-##Test Production Bundle
+##Testing your production bundle

-Testing production bundle can be done by running expres server from server.js in the root directory.
-To start server run:
+Testing the production bundle can be done by running an express server from server.js in the root directory.
+To start the server run:

-	npm run Start
+	npm run start

+or

+	node server

-This script will server your app from the produciton bundle in the public folder.
+This script will serve your app from the production bundle in the public folder.
 To access the app visit

 	http://localhost:3000

-**_Make sure to terminate the server when finished testing production bundle_**
+**_Make sure to terminate the server when finished testing_**

 to terminate the express server run: